Skip to main content

 About

 I'm a biomechanist with a zoology background (Antwerp University, Belgium), and with a long standing interest in human locomotion.
 I work in the Evolutionary Morphology & Biomechanics Group of the Institute of Life Course and Medical Sciences of the University of Liverpool.
 I am equally interested in ultimate questions (how did walking on two legs evolve?) and in proximate questions (how do things work here-and-now).
-Currently my work focuses on taking human locomotion research beyond the simplified conditions we have usually focused on, i.e. walking in a straight line on a flat substrate.
-These are not the conditions in which we evolved and these are also not the conditions we encounter in day-to-day activities.
-I focus on the mechanical behaviour of the foot.
-I am also passionate about representing human diversity better in biomechanics.
-My projects include lab work on complex substrates and turning manoeuvres, the effect of footwear on walking, and field work with UK and various indigenous populations.
+My work focuses on the function of the human foot and how it interacts with footwear and with the terrain to produce efficient gait.
+I am passionate about representing human diversity in biomechanics, so my lab work is complemented by field work in the UK but also with various indigenous populations in Asia and Africa.
 I have a great interest in how gait is affected during healthy ageing as well as in disease.

 Prizes or Honours